JacekLabudda/mattermost-daily-reminder/README.md

 👉 Join us here 💻🎙️ [Google Meet link]
 **We’re starting in a moment – see you there! 👀**
 ```
-🌍 Support for other countries and languages
+🌍 Support for other countries
-Works with any country/language supported by the API – just change:
+Works with any country supported by the API – just change:

 ```shell
 COUNTRY="DE"